Using the Node Editor

 The context menu also lets you copy a selected node or nodes, and paste the copy back into the node window.

 If you select a node and right-click its title bar, a context menu appears.
 One option is 'Toggle Mute Selected'.
-This will turn the title bar colour red.
-While it is red, the node is 'muted' - it won't make any contribution to the material.
+This will turn the title bar colour black.
+While it is black, the node is 'muted' - it won't make any contribution to the material.
 This can be quite useful when editing materials to see what the effect of a node is.

 Repeat the above operation to un-mute the node.